Skip to main content

 1. Everyone should sit in a circle.

-2. The person leading the game should ask everyone what they know about the worldwide family of Scouts and how the movement started.
+2. Ask everyone what they know about the Scouts and how the movement started.

 3. Everyone should take it in turns to share their ideas.
 It’s OK if some people know more than others – this activity is a chance for everyone to learn!